 My biggest pet peeve is when Medtronic’s CGM is badmouthed and hated on.
 Unfortunately, I take it personally.
 I have had amazing results with Medtronic’s sensors and I believe most of the outcomes are a direct result from user inputs*.
-See this post on how I extend my sensors to last over 15 days.
+See this post on how I extend my sensors past 6 days.

 - Step 1: Active Insulin.
 It doesn’t make sense to calibrate when insulin is still active in your system, as your blood sugar is more than likely moving faster than the sensor can keep up with.
 Based on my own body, insulin has an impact on my blood sugars for 3 hours.
 So my last dose needs to be more than 3 hours in the past.
 Make sure you know your active insulin time and adjust accordingly.

 - Step 2: Food Impact.
 This depends on what I last ate, of course, but generally, three hours is okay, unless it’s a high fat meal.
 Again, it doesn’t make sense to calibrate when there is something actively playing with your blood sugars, so make sure your last meal was 3+ hours in the past.

 - Step 3: Exercise.
 Just like food and insulin, exercise can impact blood sugars.